-Road traffic accidents (RTA) in Wallingford
+Road traffic accident claims in Wallingford

-Quittances network of certified no win no fee personal injury lawyers have decades of experience in obtaining the best awards for anyone who has been hurt in a car or motorcycle accident in Wallingford.
+Quittance's network of certified no win no fee personal injury lawyers have decades of experience in obtaining the best awards for anyone who has been hurt in a car or motorcycle accident in Wallingford.

-Accidents involving cars, mororbikes and all other vehicles in Wallingford are not uncommon.
+Accidents involving cars, motorbikes and all other vehicles in Wallingford are not uncommon.
 Government statistics reveal a total of 1962 accidents (1635 slight accidents, 308 serious accidents and 19 fatal accidents) in 2013 in Oxfordshire council area.
 In 2014 accidents increased to 2,201.
 Incidents in the Wallingford area in 2013 included road traffic collisions on the single carriageway of the A4074 and B4009 junction and on the A4130 and A4074 roundabout.

 Quittance has handled claims for injured Claimants, from catering assistants to systems designers, to seek financial compensation.
 Injury and illness statistics in the South Oxfordshire local authority are listed under RIDDOR regulations by the Health and Safety Executive excerpted below:

 |Work accidents in South Oxfordshire Local Authority (RIDAGGR)||2011/12||2012/13||2013/14|

 |Machinery related injury||7||4||6|